University of Wisconsin–Madison

 Other sessions may have a 100%, a 50%, and a 25% adjustment deadline, or some combination, or none at all, depending on how many weeks long the sessions is (and other factors).

-Other impacts of withdrawing
+Other Impacts of Withdrawing

 When you are not an enrolled UW–Madison student, you will not have access to many services, such as UW libraries, Housing, UW Athletics, University Health Services, campus IT services, etc. Please contact the services you use to understand how you will be affected when you withdraw.

-Your netID will always be valid and you will have access to Student Center after you are no longer enrolled.
+Your NetID will always be valid and you will have access to Student Center after you are no longer enrolled.

 If you are attending UW–Madison with student loans, grants, scholarships, or other tuition support, please contact the Office of Student Financial Aid to learn what changes your withdrawal will make to your aid.
 Start with their “Leaving UW” information.

 If you have Wisconsin or Federal G.I.
-Bill tuition benefits, please contact the University Veteran Services.
+Bill tuition benefits, please contact University Veteran Services.
 If you are being called to active duty, contact Veteran Services for help and talk with your advisor.
 UW–Madison has a special policy for enrolled students called to active U.S. military service.

 Returning to UW–Madison

 If you withdraw for one term, you will automatically be eligible to enroll for the following term.
-If you withdraw from the Fall term, you will be eligible to enroll for Spring courses.
-If you withdraw from the Spring term, you will be eligible to enroll for Summer and Fall courses.
+If you withdraw from the fall term, you will be eligible to enroll for spring courses.
+If you withdraw from the spring term, you will be eligible to enroll for summer and fall courses.
 An enrollment appointment time will be assigned for you automatically, and displayed in MyUW and Course Search & Enroll.

 Did you cancel your enrollment?